destacks/tc/example/button/README.md

 ## Exploring the Button Component

-Open the `src/Buttons.jsx` file to view the Button component.
-This component uses the `tc` function to merge various Tailwind CSS classes based on given conditions, showcasing the utility of `tc` in a React context.
+Open the `src/Button.jsx` file to view the Button component.
+This component uses the TC function to merge various Tailwind CSS classes based on given conditions, showcasing the utility of TC in a React context.

 ## VS Code Integration

 For a better development experience with Tailwind CSS in this example, the integration with VS Code's Tailwind CSS IntelliSense is set up.
-If you open this project in VS Code, you should be able to get autocompletion for Tailwind CSS classes within the `tc` function, thanks to the regex configuration in `.vscode/settings.json`.
+If you open this project in VS Code, you should be able to get autocompletion for Tailwind CSS classes within TC's `tc` function, thanks to the regex configuration in `.vscode/settings.json`.

 ## Further Information

-For more details on `tc`, refer to the main project's [README](../README.md) or visit the official repository [here](https://github.com/destacks/tc).
+For more details on TC, refer to the main project's [README](../README.md) or visit the official repository [here](https://github.com/destacks/tc).